 Travelers visit a Red Dao family

 Besides Hmong people, the Red Dao people also account for a large number.
-You can easily identify them by their outfits, which is highlighted by the red colour.
+You can quickly identify them by their outfits, which are highlighted by the red colour.
 Their traditional clothing consists of a scarf, hat, shirt, pants, belt, and leggings.
-The sleeves, neck, and back of the clothing are carefully embroidered with red, yellow, and white threads.
+The clothing's sleeves, neck, and back are carefully embroidered with red, yellow, and white threads.
 These embroidered patterns include pine trees, tiger paws, serrated teeth, and more.
 All these elements are skillfully combined to create a beautiful and harmonious overall appearance.

 Tay people’s clothing

-Tay people wearing their traditional clothing in daily life
+Tay people wear their traditional clothing in daily life

-When it comes to clothing, the Tay people in Sapa have a more simple style compared to other Sapa ethnic groups.
-Both men and women wear dark blue shirts with a round collar, two pockets on the front sleeves and wide cloth belts.
+When it comes to clothing, the Tay people in Sapa have a simpler style than other Sapa ethnic groups.
+Both men and women wear dark blue shirts with a round collar, two pockets on the front sleeves, and wide cloth belts.

 Giay people’s clothing